-Getting The Clothing And Gear Together:
+The Right Clothing And Gear:

 The last consideration is the gear.
-Having been on enough of these mountain trips and being a bit gear-obsessed, I have amassed more clothing and gear than I need!
+Having been on enough of these mountain trips and being a bit gear-obsessed, I have amassed more clothing and other gear than I need!
 My -15ºC Western Mountaineering sleeping bag will come along.
-I just need to give it a wash before I go; it has been a few canoe trips since it last was cleaned.
+I just need to give it a wash before I go; it has been on a few canoe trips since it last was cleaned.

 Also coming along is the WM Hot Sac VBL, a vapour barrier liner that helps prevent the down from getting wet from body vapour in sub-zero temperatures.
-As we go up beyond 4500 meters over-night temperatures will be in the -10ºC range.
+As we go up beyond 4500 meters, overnight temperatures will be in the -10ºC range.
 A frozen water – or pee – bottle in the morning will be a sure thing!

 Getting To Kathmandu: